elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 We're also eager to start using Elm to build the front-end, so we're going to take a simple approach.
-We'll use Phoenix to handle authentication initially, and once users are logged in, they'll be redirected to the Elm front-end application we'll be building.
+We'll use Phoenix to handle authentication initially, and once users are signed in, they'll be redirected to the Elm front-end application we'll be building.
 We'll need to refactor some of these features later, but this approach will provide a quick way for players to sign up as we extend the player resource features we generated previously.